Energy-minimizing Mappings of Complex Projective Spaces: Introduction

-where $\sigma(n)$ is the volume of the unit $n$-sphere.
-Equality for at least one $p > 1$ implies $F$ is a homothety onto a totally geodesic submanifold, and in particular that equality holds for all $p \geq 1$.
-If $F$ is a smooth immersion, equality for $p=1$ also implies these conditions. \end{theorem}
+Equality for at least one $p > 1$ implies that $F$ is a homothety onto a totally geodesic submanifold, and thus that equality holds in (\ref{rpn_thm_eqn}) for all $p \geq 1$.
+If $F$ is a smooth immersion, equality for $p=1$ also implies this. \end{theorem}

-As with Theorems \ref{infimum} and \ref{cpn_p_energy_thm} for complex projective space, Theorem \ref{rpn_p_energy_thm} implies that the identity mapping of real projective space minimizes $p$-energy in its homotopy class for all $p \geq 1$.
-Unlike complex projective space however, in which the ``threshold" value $p = 2$ admits a larger family of energy minimizing mappings than the $p$-energy for $p > 2$, in real projective space the characterization of $p$-energy minimizing mappings is equally rigid for all $p \geq 1$.
-For $p > 1$ this follows from an adaptation of Croke's proof of the case $p=2$ in \cite{Cr1}, however a key step in this proof is not valid for $p=1$.
-We will therefore give a different argument which draws on the proof of the Blaschke conjecture by Berger, Green, Kazdan and Yang, cf. \cite{Gn,Be1}. \\
+Theorem \ref{rpn_p_energy_thm} implies that the identity mapping of real projective space minimizes $p$-energy in its homotopy class for all $p \geq 1$, as the identity mapping of complex projective space minimizes $p$-energy in its homotopy class for $p \geq 2$.
+Unlike complex projective space however, in which the energy corresponding to $p = 2$ admits a larger family of minimizing maps than the $p$-energy for $p > 2$, in real projective space the characterization of $p$-energy-minimizing maps is equally rigid for all $p \geq 1$.
+For $p > 1$, the rigidity of the family of minimizing maps in Theorem \ref{rpn_p_energy_thm} can be derived from the result for $p=2$, however this argument does not address the case $p=1$.
+The argument we give to address this case draws on the proof of the Blaschke conjecture by Berger and Kazdan, cf. \cite{Be1}. \\